tlevine/dada.pink/notes/retirement.rst

 Let's round the total to $25,000.

-The sleep and travel expenses will probably go down very soon (because I have been traveling `a lot </stuff>`_ and am getting tired of it and because I am getting tired of big cities), but other things might replace them.
-And I might need more if I have kids.
+The sleeping expenses will probably go down soon as I am getting tired of big cities.

+Also, I have gotten `good at traveling </stuff>`_, so I expect some of the sleeping expenses to be replaced with travel expenses.

+On the other hand, other expenses will increase.
+I expect that my expenses would decrease overall if I stopped trying to make money because I would have more time to reduce my expenses.
+The most notable increase would be if I decided to have a kid.

 If I don't save up lots of money at once
 =========================================